Mike James (basketball, born 1975): College career

 James played college basketball at Duquesne University.
 He finished his college career as Duquesne's all-time leader in steals (201) and was fifth in assists (348) and 10th in points (1,411).
 James was named to the all-Atlantic 10 Conference first team in his senior year at the university.

 James's number 13 was retired by Duquesne in a February 2017 ceremony.

 Professional career

 Career in Europe

 James was not drafted by an NBA team in 1998.
 He began his professional basketball career in Europe.
 James enjoyed several seasons as an integral player with both French and Austrian teams.

 In February 2011, following several NBA seasons, James signed with Aliağa Petkim in Turkey.

 NBA career

 James began his NBA career when he signed as a free agent with the Miami Heat during the 2001–02 season.
-He went on to play for the Boston Celtics, the Detroit Pistons, the Milwaukee Bucks, the Houston Rockets, the Toronto Raptors, the Minnesota Timberwolves, the New Orleans Hornets, the Washington Wizards, the Chicago Bulls, and the Dallas Mavericks, averaging 10.0 points per game for his career.
+He went on to play for the Boston Celtics, the Detroit Pistons, the Milwaukee Bucks, the Houston Rockets, the Toronto Raptors Where he was a All-Star in 2006 averaging 20.3 ppg, the Minnesota Timberwolves, the New Orleans Hornets, the Washington Wizards, the Chicago Bulls, and the Dallas Mavericks, averaging 10.0 points per game for his career.